Sovereign-Labs/sovereign-book/src/2-running-starter.md

 Open a new terminal window.
 We can verify that the node is running and all its core components have loaded by querying its list of **modules**.

-Modules are the individual building blocks of a Sovereign rollup, each handling a specific feature like token management (`bank`) or the sequencer registry.
+Modules are the individual building blocks of a Sovereign SDK rollup, each handling a specific feature like token management (`bank`) or the sequencer registry.
 Let's query the `/modules` endpoint to see which ones are active in the starter rollup:

 ```bash
 curl 'http://127.0.0.1:12346/modules'